 Older types of gas-fired furnaces lose significant amounts of energy in the hot waste gases exhausted up the chimney.
 More modern high-efficiency furnaces condense the water vapor emitted as one of the products of consumption.
 This increases the efficiency of the system to over 90%.

-Advantages of Upgrading to a Gas Furnace
+Advantages of Gas Furnaces:

 There are also some disadvantages when considering a gas furnace as well.
 Your cost of installation will increase if you don’t currently have a ventilation system, or natural gas lines.
 Both oil and propane require fuel storage tanks that require installation and maintenance.
 Gas furnaces emit a low level of carbon monoxide, so you must have a carbon monoxide detector running in your home and perform regular maintenance to ensure your unit is working properly.